ermo/DIPs/DIPs/1NNN-RM.md

 The "nothrow" and "pure" keywords that are only attributes could be deprecated if the tradeoff is not considered intractable.
 Another option is to keep the old keywords but remove their documentation in favour of the @-attributes.

-To aid in this transition a tool could be constructed on top of the lexer contained in the [D-Scanner project](https://github.com/dlang-community/D-Scanner).
+To aid in this transition, the [dfix tool](https://github.com/dlang-community/dfix) -- which already supports DIP64 -- could be leveraged to add support for the changes proposed in the present DIP.
 Because this is only a keyword substitution, the chances of this tool failing are incredibly low.
 All whitespace, comments, and other formatting will be preserved by this tool.
-The construction of this tool is considered optional as a simple search and replace with checks for corner cases could also be fit for purpose.
+The dfix tool changes are considered optional as a simple search and replace with checks for corner cases could also be fit for purpose.

 Various documentation (including the Dlang tour) will need to be updated to reflect this change.